configcat/scan-repository/README.md

 4. Commit & push your action.

 The above example configures a workflow that executes the scan and code references upload on every git `push` event.
 The code references will be uploaded for each branch in your repository that triggers the workflow.

-Every scan execution synchronizes with the active remote branches of your repository, and cleans up each stale report that belongs to a deleted branch.

 ## Available Options